Cinnamon/kotaemon/README.md

 Default username / password are: `admin` / `admin`.
 You can setup additional users directly on the UI.

 ![Chat tab](https://raw.githubusercontent.com/Cinnamon/kotaemon/main/docs/images/chat-tab.png)

+- Check the Resources tab and LLMs and Embeddings and ensure that your `api_key` value is set correctly from your `.env`. file.
+If it is not set, you can set it here.

 ## Customize your application